- Books, Literature, and Writing»

 The Whole Story?

-Well, no, I'm not going to go into a full synopsis of the entire series--that would be a spoiler for sure.
-In point of fact, I cannot, as I have not yet read all of the books myself!
+No, I'm not going to go into a full synopsis of the entire series--that would be a spoiler for sure.
+In fact, I cannot, as I have not yet read all of the books myself!

 The series is a very interesting exploration, however, into how societies manage their culture, how traditions become entrenched, and in this case, what happens when a modern society reverts back to a pre-industrial culture.